DSR-RHIT/me447-visualizing-data/cm/cm405-rhetoric-correcting-graphical-lies.md

 eliminating the differences in price levels between countries.

 Thus, a graph about money among countries that does not adjust for PPP is lying.
-If you have data thjat needs to be adjutsed for PPP, consult the following sites:
+If you have data that needs to be adjusted for PPP, consult the following sites:

 [What are